 AFSA is grateful for support from members of Congress, and we urge both chambers to once again reject deep cuts, provide an increase for "Overseas Programs" funding above the FY20 enacted level, and, finally, direct the movement of 100 FSOs into positions abroad so that America has a full Foreign Service team in the field.
-With all the threats facing our country, including a global pandemic, now is not the time to abandon the field.
+With all the threats facing our country, now is not the time to abandon the field and forfeit the game to our adversaries.